krisztin/foodpoison-chrome/README.md

 ![burger king on deliveroo with food hygiene rating displayed](https://res.cloudinary.com/du2vvjrb5/image/upload/v1569341763/blog/final_zjcnrq.png)

+## Download <!-- omit in toc -->
+If you regularly use Deliveroo then do yourself a favour and [download this light, little extension from the Chrome Web Store](https://chrome.google.com/webstore/detail/hygeine/hbjddnbppdmlhlpbagfoghiemjemgfmk) now.

 **Features/todo**

 :ballot_box_with_check: Displays Food Hygiene Ratings for English and Welsh restaurants/establishments (in English)